-Two identifiers are considered the same if they consist of same sequence of characters after applying the following transformations (in this order):
+Two identifiers are considered the same if they consist of the same sequence of characters after applying the following transformations (in this order):

-- The characters in category other_format are eliminated. - Full case folding, as defined by documents referenced in the note in section 1 of ISO/IEC 10646:2003, is applied to obtain the uppercase version of each character.
+- The characters in category other_format are eliminated. - Locale-independent full case folding, as defined by documents referenced in the note in section 1 of ISO/IEC 10646:2003, is applied to obtain the uppercase version of each character.